ZeevG/generic-json-api-wrapper/README.md

-generic-json-api-wrapper
+Generic-json-api-wrapper
 ========================

-A generic JSON API wrapper, takes a response schema and provides an easy interface to access a simple API which return JSON data.
+A generic JSON API wrapper.

+Just provide a response schema and url.
+This wrapper can be a simple interface to most JSON APIs.